MachineEditor/MachineVideoEditor/README.md

 # External projects

-<p>MVE additionally use several open source projects or parts of them and they have their own licences.
+<p>MVE additionally use several open source projects or parts of them and they have their own licenses.
 External project code is available in this repository.</p>

 ### External projects
 <p>DeepFaceLab and FaceSwap code snippets for data import/export and sorting</p>